rdemirov/reactnd-project-myreads-starter/README.md

 ### Search page

-Here,the user can search for and add new books to the shelves,or update the shelf of a book.
+Here,the user can search for and add new books to the shelves.
 Books can be searched by using one of the following allowed terms:

     * Android